 These symptoms can be caused by a combination of the following factors:

 - Glare and reflections from the screen

 In addition to digital eye strain, several studies have found that children who spend many hours indoors doing “near work” — writing, reading and looking at computers and other digital devices — have a higher rate of myopia progression.

 A study published in the American Academy of Ophthalmology's professional journal, Ophthalmology, found that first-graders who spent at least 11 hours per week playing outside in the sunshine experienced slower myopia progression.
 Some researchers think that exposure to sunlight and looking at distant objects while playing outdoors might help decrease myopia progression.

 While regular eye exams are essential for every member of the family, they're especially important for those who spend a good portion of their day in front of a screen.

 Don't put off your child's annual eye exam.
-Schedule an appointment with Dr. Tartibi in Orlando today!
+Schedule an appointment with Dr. Tartibi in South Orlando today!

 1. At what age should a child have an eye exam?

 According to the American and Canadian Optometric Associations, it's recommended for a child to have their first eye exam between 6-12 months of age.

 Before a child starts school, they should undergo an eye exam, and every one to two years after that, based on their eye doctor's recommendation.